sushgmaneOracle/server-logs-processor/README.md

 # server-logs-processor - (Large File Processing Example Project)
-This is a sample Java / Maven / Spring Boot application that can be used to demo large file processing example and much more.
+This is a sample Java / Maven / Spring Boot application that can be used to show demo of large file processing and much more.
 I hope it helps you.

 ## How to Run